 JustServe.org – This is the Church’s website that provides great ideas for service needs in your area.
 Always check this out if you are in need of some ideas!

-Heart Attack – Either less active young women or just people in the ward who might need some cheering!
+Heart Attack – Either less active youth or just people in the ward who might need some cheering!

 Help Incoming Refugees – You can go to this site to get in contact with your local refugee center for service opportunities.

 Days for Girls – This is a wonderful organization and causes to get the girls involved with.
 They are always in need of the period kits that they bring to girls in third-world countries.
 You can learn more about their mission and how you can get involved here.

-Grocery Store Service – Have the girls hand out flowers to random people at the store and return grocery carts to the corrals outside.
+Grocery Store Service – Have the youth hand out flowers to random people at the store and return grocery carts to the corrals outside.

 Welcome to the Neighborhood – Visit and serve a new family who has moved into the area (members or not)

 Make Baby Blankets – You could do baby quilts, but I think tied fleece blankets are even better.
 The youth could learn to make blankets and give them to the expecting mothers in the ward.

 Make care packages for missionaries – Here are some fun missionary gift ideas.

 Canvas Night with mocktails – We did this for a Relief Society activity, and while I wasn’t there, I heard it was a blast.
 You can usually get a canvas for pretty cheap – but you could always just use paper.
 Our ward had someone in the stake come and teach the class.
 Have fun drinks and snacks to go with it!

 Photography Night – I have a friend who shared tons of fun and easy ways to improve your iPhone photography on Instagram recently, and I thought it would make for a fun activity.
 You could have someone teach about phone photography or real photography.